Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 - RttJointStateSubscriber.cpp

-Like RttTankController in Step 1, this controller uses the Subscriber class in roscpp to subscribe to topics.
-Therefore, they are essentially the same in terms of coding subscribers in roscpp.
-However, while RttTankController controls the tank robot, RttJointStateSubscriber does not control the tank robot but directly updates the model state, which is different in the way it is used in Choreonoid, and there are some differences in the code in this respect.
-If you read this article with the awareness that Choreonoid can be used not only for controlling the robot to be simulated but also for visualization as shown in this article, the following explanation will be more useful.
+Like Step 1’s RttTankController, this controller uses roscpp’s Subscriber class to subscribe to topics.
+Therefore, they’re essentially identical in terms of roscpp Subscriber coding.
+However, while RttTankController controls the Tank robot, RttJointStateSubscriber doesn’t perform control but directly updates the model state.
+This different usage in Choreonoid leads to code differences.
+Understanding that Choreonoid can be used not only for controlling simulated robots but also for visualization like this will make the following explanation more valuable.

-to use the callLater function.
-This function is also related to GUI and is defined in the Base module of Choreonoid, which will be explained later.
+provides the callLater function.
+This GUI-related function is defined in Choreonoid’s Base module and will be explained later.

 Member Variables¶